 You have to be a member for your child to attend camp.
 You must have a Chickadee ($55 family) or higher-level membership to register.
 If you’re not a qualifying member, you may renew or join at the time of registration or online by clicking here.

 What is the background of summer camp staff?

-Our summer camps are staffed by experienced teacher-naturalists from our centers, and college-educated men and women who have subject-area knowledge and experience working with children.
+Our summer camp is staffed by experienced teacher-naturalists from our centers, and college-educated men and women who have subject-area knowledge and experience working with children.
 Low staff-to-camper ratios ensure all campers have a safe, fun and educational camp experience.
-Our summer camp staff is first-aid, CPR and EpiPen trained.
+Summer camp staff is first-aid, CPR and EpiPen trained.

 When does registration begin?

-Registration for our summer camps begins in February.
-All information will be posted on our website.
-Registration is online, or by mail.
+Registration for summer camp begins on Monday, February 22.
+All information will be posted on our website, and emails will be sent to our emails lists.
+Registration is online or by mail.

 What forms are needed to complete the camp registration?